Mechanical engineer by trade. AI developer by obsession.

 Revamped Pumps

-- Implemented parametric CAD automation reducing design time by 60%
+- Built parametric CAD automation that cut design iteration time by 60%

 Automation Engineer